GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 Brain file with several multiplication examples.
-Again, note that dimension of inputs have to correspond to the desired opreation with matrices.
-The example containts examples with two memory block inputs as well as with only one, when the second is constat setted in `Params\DataInput0`.
+Again, note that dimension of inputs have to correspond to the desired operation with matrices.
+The example contains examples with two memory block inputs as well as with only one, when the second is constant set in `Params\DataInput0`.

 ![](img/matrix_ex_multipl.PNG)